-Next steps
+IASB Next steps

-- 4. At future Board meetings, we will continue redeliberating the project proposals.
-Over next few months, we plan to bring to the Board papers discussing a number of project topics, including: - (a) unusual income and expenses; - (b) definition of income and expenses from investments; and - (c) subtotals in the statement of profit or loss and entities with specified main business activities.
+- 3. At future IASB meetings, we will continue redeliberating the project proposals.
+Over the next few months, we plan to bring the IASB papers discussing a number of project topics, including: - (a) subtotals in the statement of profit or loss and entities with specified main business activities; - (b) information to be disclosed about management performance measures; - (c) disclosure of information about operating expenses by nature when an entity presents an analysis of expenses by function in the statement of profit or loss; and